-- Effectiveness – capability of the software product to enable users to achieve specified goals with accuracy and completeness in a specified context of use
+- Effectiveness – the capability of the software product to enable users to achieve specified goals with accuracy and completeness in a specified context of use.

-- Efficiency – capability of the product to enable users to expend appropriate amounts of resources in relation to the effectiveness achieved in a specified context of use
+- Efficiency – the capability of the product to enable users to expend appropriate amounts of resources in relation to the effectiveness achieved in a specified context of use.

-- Satisfaction – capability of the software product to satisfy users in a specified context of use
+- Satisfaction – the capability of the software product to satisfy users in a specified context of use.

 Attributes that may be measured include: